conceptadev/rockets-react/packages/react-material-ui/src/components/Filter/README.md

 nodes that can be displayed together with the inputs, often containing actions such as Clear or Search buttons

+> The Filter props extend from the `Grid` component props, so every prop is interchangeable between those two.

 ## Example

 The following example describes the full composition that mounts the Filter component: